 AGE RECOMMENDATION

-Newborn 1 visit 3 - 5 days after discharge
+Newborn 1 visit 3-5 days after discharge

-0 - 2 years 1 visit at 2, 4, 6, 9, 12, 15, 18 and 24 months
+0-2 years 1 visit at 2, 4, 6, 9, 12, 15, 18 and 24 months

-3 - 6 years 1 visit at 30 months and 1 visit every year for ages 3 - 6
+3-6 years 1 visit at 30 months and 1 visit every year for ages 3-6

-7 - 10 years 1 visit every 1 - 2 years
+7-10 years l visit every 1-2 years

-11 - 18 years 1 visit every year
+11-18 years 1 visit every year

-ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Alcohol and drug use assessment Ages 11 - 18 during each visit.
+ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Alcohol and drug use assessment Ages 11-18 during each visit.
 Counseling to those at risk.
-Anticipatory guidelines as defined by Bright Futures At your doctor's discretion for all children throughout their development.
-Autism screening At 18 and 24 months.
-Blood pressure Every year starting at age 3.
-Congenital hypothyroidism screening Once at birth.
-Cavity prevention Doctors should apply fluoride varnish to teeth for children up to age 5.
+Anticipatory guidelines as defined by Bright Futures At your doctor's discretion for all children throughout their development Anxiety screening Children and adolescents aged 8-18 years Autism screening At 18 and 24 months Blood pressure Every year starting at age 3 Congenital hypothyroidism screening Once at birth Cavity prevention Doctors should apply fluoride varnish to teeth for children up to age 5.
 (Not a dental benefit.)
-Depression screening and behavioral assessments At your doctor's discretion for children of all ages.
-Developmental screening At 9 and 18 months old and with checkups throughout development.
-Dyslipidemia screening Assess risk at 2, 4, 6, 8 and 10 years old, then every year through age 18.
+Depression screening and behavioral assessments At your doctor's discretion for children of all ages Depression and suicide risk Screening for major depressive disorder (MDD) in adolescents aged 12 to 18 years Developmental screening At 9 and 18 months old and with checkups throughout development Dyslipidemia screening Assess risk at 2, 4, 6, 8 and 10 years old, then every year through age 18.
 Routine lab testing is not recommended but may be done for children at high risk.
-Gonorrhea preventive medication Once at birth.
-Hearing loss screening All newborns and at ages 3, 4, 5, 6, 8, 10, 12, 15 and 18 years.
+Gonorrhea preventive medication Once at birth